Phani-cyber/Bookstore_project/README.md

 Technology:

 A simple online book store using

 HTML,

 Jinja,

-SQLAlchemy,
+SQLAlchemy

 Python,

 Flask,

 Ajax,

 Jquery

 It allows a user to: